Salvia nemorosa ‘May Night’

 Summary

-Blooming heavily in late spring and early summer, this classic perennial often produces a second flush when trimmed back after its first bloom.
-Dark stems and narrow green foliage provide contrast even when not in flower, making it an excellent backbone plant in mixed borders.
+Blooming heavily in late spring, this classic perennial often produces a second flush when trimmed after its first display.
+Dark stems and narrow green foliage provide contrast even when not in flower, allowing it to function as a structural backbone in mixed plantings.

 Care